de-jcup/eclipse-asciidoctor-editor/README.md

 - call `gradlew eclipse`
 - After this is done open your eclipse and import *ALL* existing eclipse projects from `eclipse-asciidoctor-editor` into your workspace
 - Open `asciidoctor-editor.target` and click *Set as Active Target Platform*.
 That way the code is compiled against a fixed version of Eclipse instead of against the current Eclipse IDE.

 ### Build
 - Gradle parts are only used for automated testing
 - To build the editor plugin, please open "asciidoctor-editor-updatesite/site.xml" with eclipse site editor and build Editor feature by pressing "Build" button inside.

 ### Execute (development phase)
 - Simply start as Eclipse Application by a new launch configuration in eclipse

 ## License
-Eclipse asciidoctor editor is under Apache 2.0 license (http://www.apache.org/licenses/LICENSE-2.0)
+Eclipse asciidoctor editor is licensed under Apache 2.0 (see http://www.apache.org/licenses/LICENSE-2.0)

 <a href="http://with-eclipse.github.io/" target="_blank">
 <img alt="with-Eclipse logo" src="http://with-eclipse.github.io/with-eclipse-0.jpg" />